devesh1994/aws-resource-alerting-automation/README.md

 The framework knows how much RAM each instance type has:

-Instance Type	Memory
+Instance Type- db.m5.large
-db.m5.large	    8 GB
+Memory - 8 GB

+Instance Type- db.r5.large
-db.r5.large	    16 GB
+Memory - 16 GB

 This is used to calculate FreeableMemory thresholds (critical & warning) dynamically.

 2. Max Connection Map (Example Snippet)

 The framework also knows the maximum DB connections per instance type:

-Instance Type	Max Connections
+Instance Type- db.m5.large
-db.m5.large	    683
+Max Connections- 683

+Instance Type- db.r5.large
-db.r5.large	    1000
+Max Connections- 1000
-=

 This is used to calculate: Critical connection threshold/Warning connection threshold

 Automatically, based on % levels.